mercadopago/devsite-docs/guides/sdks/official/java/create-payments.en.md

 ## Update payment

-Renew the details of a payment when you need it.
-Indicate the payment ID and send the parameters with the information you want to update.
+It is possible to change the data of a certain payment by sending the parameters with the information you want to update through the SDK below.
+For details of the request parameters, access the [Update payment](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments_id/put) API.

 [[[
 ```java